Frequently Asked Questions

 Helping you prepare for booking a visit to the Garfield Park Conservatory

-- In partnership with the Chicago Park District, the Mayor’s Office and the State of Illinois, we are complying with guidelines and directives due to COVID-19 as we continue to implement new operation protocols.
+- In partnership with the Chicago Park District, the Mayor’s Office and the State of Illinois, we are complying with guidelines and directives due to COVID-19 as we continue to implement and adjust new operation protocols.

 - This plan will only work with your cooperation.
 By respecting protocols together, we can offer everyone an opportunity to enjoy the gardens.